Children with autism now have a special amusement park where they can come and play.

-The park's designation announcement was coordinated to coincide with last week's World Autism Day, although the entire month of April has been used to encourage autism awareness.
+The park's designation announcement was coordinated to coincide with World Autism Day in April.

 Sesame Place staff will be required to undergo training every two years to maintain its autism center certification.
 New hires will go through the training as part of their orientation.

 Editor's note: This story was first published on April 9, 2018.